ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/geoencoder.rst

 and enter that key into the GeoEncoder plugin's options area.
 Choose whether you want to see distance in kilometers or miles, and click on the "Save Options" button.

-Here's what to do if you see an error message which reads: :doc:`This post has not been geoencoded yet;
-cannot display map </troubleshoot/messages/notgeoencodedyet>`.